Azure/azure-rest-api-specs/specification/apimanagement/resource-manager/readme.md

     reason: Warning raised to error while PR was being reviewed.
 SystemData will implement in next preview version.
   - suppress: R4037
     from: definitions.json
     reason: We want customers to be able to supply any valid JSON token, object or otherwise
-  - suppress: R4009
-    from: apimprivatelink.json
-    reason: Warning raised to error while PR was being reviewed.
-SystemData will implement in next preview version.
-  - suppress: R4009
-    from: apimprivatelink.json
-    reason: Warning raised to error while PR was being reviewed.
-SystemData will implement in next preview version.
 ```